wickettc/blog-api/README.md

-Creating a RESTful blog API with Node, Express and JSON Web Tokens
+Creating a RESTful blog API with Express, MongoDB and JSON Web Tokens

+---